A Bitcoin tumbler is any service that mixes cryptocurrency assets and tokens to obscure their traceable origin.

 How does a Bitcoin tumbler work?

-Furthermore, if we made the transactions on a KYC platform, then the entity carrying out analysis on the chain of transactions that took place between the four of us can track us down.
+Furthermore, if we made the transactions on a KYC platform, then the entity carrying out analysis on the chain of transactions can track us down.

 A BTC tumbler routes transactions to different addresses – splitting them into small tokens, which are reassembled to varying times before forwarding them to a recipient.

-How to use a Bitcoin tumbler or mixer
+How to use a Bitcoin mixer

-To use a Bitcoin tumbler, you need:
+To use a Bitcoin tumbler, you’ll need as follows:

 - A tor browser or tor-enabled interface

-- Transition wallets
+- Transition wallets.

-The reason why you need your transition wallet is that sending your Bitcoins directly to a tumbling service looks suspicious.
+The reason why you need your transition wallet is that sending your crypto directly to a tumbling service looks suspicious.

 Create a second transition wallet, which is your third and final wallet.